Tintanaa/playdeas/README.md

-# playdeas - RAG for recommending games (powered with Flutter Android app)
+# playdeas - RAG for recommending games (powered with Flutter)

 ## In progress (will be updated):